swag-kaust/ErSE328-AdvancedSeismicInversion/README.md

 # Getting started

-[Deepwave](https://git@github.com:alaliaa/ErSE328-AdvancedSeismicInversion.git) is used as the inversion code in these notebook.
+[Deepwave](https://git@github.com:alaliaa/ErSE328-AdvancedSeismicInversion.git) is used as the inversion code in these notebooks.
 Please refer to the page for function documentation.
 It also contains a nice [FWI notebook](https://git@github.com:alaliaa/ErSE328-AdvancedSeismicInversion.git).
-We recommend using the **deepwave.yml** file included in this page to install Deepwave.
-To do so, please follow the below step
+We recommend using the **Deepwave.yml** file included in this page to install Deepwave.
+To do so, please follow the steps below

- 1-  clone this repo to your machine by typing in your terminal:
+1-  Using your terminal clone this repo to your machine by typing:

 `git clone git@github.com:swag-kaust/ErSE328-AdvancedSeismicInversion.git`

-2- inside the clone directory run the below command to install deepwave:
+2- Inside the clone directory run the below command to install deepwave:

 `conda env create -f Deepwave.yml`